-Tree Campus USA is a nationwide program sponsored by the Arbor Day Foundation that recognizes colleges and universities that not only effectively manage their campus trees, but work to develop connectivity, awareness, and engagement in tree management and forestry efforts in both the student population and surrounding communities.
-Since its creation in 2008, over 200 colleges and universities across the United States have earned Tree Campus USA recognition.
-To be recognized as a Tree Campus USA, a college or university must meet five standards:
+Tree Campus Higher Education is a nationwide program sponsored by the Arbor Day Foundation that recognizes colleges and universities that not only effectively manage their campus trees, but work to develop connectivity, awareness, and engagement in tree management and forestry efforts in both the student population and surrounding communities.
+Since its creation in 2008, over 200 colleges and universities across the United States have earned Tree Campus Higher Education recognition.
+To be recognized as a Tree Campus Higher Education, a college or university must meet five standards:

 - Campus Tree Advisory Committee